tobeybill/TISATAFL/report/Data.md

       - 1 if the Ownership Ratio is above the median of the data set 0 otherwise
       - We used the median to avoid outliers in the ratio overly impacting our analysis
 - Years Served
-      - This is the amount of time someone served as CEO for a firm
+      - This is the amount of time the CEO served at the firm
 - Prestige Power
        - 1 if the Year Served is above the median of the data set 0 otherwise
        - We used the median to avoid outliers in the ratio overly impacting our analysis